datmo/datmo/README.md

         $ datmo snapshot ls

-## Sharing (Beta)
+## Sharing (Workaround)
 Although datmo is made to track your changes locally, you can share a project with your friends by doing the following (this is shown only for git, if you are using another git tracking tool, you can likely do something similar).
 NOTE: If your files are too big or cannot be added to SCM then this may not work for you.

+The below has been tested on BASH terminals only.
+If you are using another terminal, you may run into some errors.

+### Push to remote
 ```
-$ git add -f .datmo/*
+$ git add -f .datmo/*  # add in .datmo to your scm
-$ git commit -m "my_message"
+$ git commit -m "adding .datmo to tracking"  # commit it to your scm
-$ git push
+$ git push  # push to remote
-$ git push origin +refs/datmo/*:refs/datmo/*
+$ git push origin +refs/datmo/*:refs/datmo/*  # push datmo refs to remote
 ```
 The above will allow you to share datmo results and entities with yourself or others on other machines.
-NOTE: you will have to remove .datmo/ from tracking to start using datmo on the other machine.
-To do that you can use the commands below
+NOTE: you will have to remove .datmo/ from tracking to start using datmo on the other machine or another location.
+See the instructions below to see how to replicate it at another location

+### Pull from remote
 ```
+$ git clone YOUR_REMOTE_URL
+$ cd YOUR_REPO
+$ echo '.datmo/*' > .git/info/exclude  # include .datmo into your .git exclude
-$ git rm -r --cached
+$ git rm -r --cached .datmo  # remove cached versions of .datmo from scm
-$ git add .
-$ git commit -m "removed .datmo from tracking"
+$ git commit -m "removed .datmo from tracking"  # clean up your scm so datmo can work
+$ git pull origin +refs/datmo/*:refs/datmo/*  # pull datmo refs from remote
+$ datmo init  # This enables datmo in the new location.
+If you enter blanks, no project information will be updated
 ```
+If you are interested in sharing using the datmo protocol, you can visit [Datmo's website](https://datmo.com/product)